International supply chain challenges that impact us all

 1. Talk us through your ideal day off

 My ideal day off begins with a sleep in, followed by a walk along the beach with my girlfriend, Sara and our Golden Retriever, Hudson.
-It would be finished up with a sneaky beer whilst watching the footy.
+A sneaky beer whilst watching the footy would finish it up.

 2. What is your weirdest habit?